 Faith turned over and hugged her pillow to her body.
-Was it possible to fall in love at fourteen?

-Faith stood in the shower, letting the hot water beat down on her, hoping it would sweep the clutter out of her mind.
+Was it possible to fall in love at fourteen? \ \ \ \ \ Faith stood in the shower, letting the hot water beat down on her, hoping it would sweep the clutter out of her mind.
 She'd tried three more times to reach him, focusing her message, making her mind a blank except for that one image of him.
 Nothing.
 Now so many images of Mark were crowding together she couldn't separate them from the latest one, so full of pain it hurt her just to think about it.
 Lord, she missed him.
 More than she ever admitted to herself.
 The men she'd dated in college and beyond were merely pale imitations of the man who held both her heart and her soul in the palm of his hand.
 But so much separated them, things that kept getting in the way.
 College.
 The Army.
 Even her career to a small degree, although she could write anywhere.
 But Mark's military assignments were so secret and required such focus he made the choice not to be distracted by her nearness.
-They both knew phone calls and brief contact would only leave them wanting more, so by unspoken agreement they pushed everything to the back of their minds.
-For now.

-Until Mark felt he had honored his commitment to his country and they were both ready to think about the future.
+Except for that one weekend.
+The weekend she kept tucked in her mind like a precious gem, pulling it out to warm herself in private.
+She thought of the one long weekend they'd had together.
+Unexpected and unexpectedly hot and sensuous.
+Who had known that their friendship would open up to a mind-blowing sexual connection.
+But that was the only time they'd been able to communicate.
 That left only the telepathic messages but to Faith they were more special than anything.
-A means of communicating that shut everyone else out.
+A means of sharing that shut everyone else out.
 Words.
 Images.
 Enough to keep them going.
+They both knew phone calls and brief contact would only leave them wanting more, so by unspoken agreement they pushed everything to the back of their minds.
+For now.

+Until Mark felt he had honored his commitment to his country and they were both ready to think about the future.
 Until tonight.